brendongu/us-uniprep/README.md

 ---

-**NOTE: The application, while almost completely finished, is not completely finished.
-The college search, found in files main.js (client), main.js (server), main.html, and albums.js, does not work.
-If you want to and can fix it, or if you want to change anything else, feel free.
+**NOTE: The college search, found in files main.js (client), main.js (server), main.html, and albums.js, is a little finicky.
+The Mongo collection of colleges, in albums.js, is commented out by default.
+To add the colleges, just uncomment all lines starting with Meteor.insert(... .
+Then, comment them out again so they aren't added to the collection multiple times.
+If something goes wrong and a college is entered mutiple times, you can just delete everything in the collection or uncomment the lines starting with Meteor.remove(... .
+**

+**
+Also, if you want add or change anything, feel free.
+**

 We also tried to comment how each file works and what it does.**